SM gauge fields localized on non-Abelian vortices in 6 dimensions: A brane-world model with non-Abelian vortices

 We note that tensions of the non-Abelian global vortices in our model are logarithmically divergent similarly to usual Abelian global vortices.
-However, it is not harmful for constructing an effective theory of four-dimensional fields as we will explain in the subsequent sections.
+However, it is not harmful for construction of the effective theory of four-dimensional fields as we will explain in the subsequent sections.